aborem/protestmix/README.md

 ## In Progress and Completed

 ### Message Forwarding
-- [ ] Creates conversation when new message is received who is not contact.
-- [ ] Uses internal storage to determine who to forward message to.
+- [x] Uses internal storage to determine who to forward message to.
 (Might change later when shuffling/forwarding protocols are developed)
 - [x] Message forwarding based on indicator.
+- [x] Creates conversation when new message is received who is not contact.

-### UI Setup
+### UI
 - [ ] Display number of unread messages
 - [ ] Sort contact cards by number of unread messages
 - [x] Message bubbles (sent + receive).